Wisemonk Team

 • BOT works well if you want risk mitigation during the early stages without giving up ownership, unlike traditional outsourcing where the vendor keeps the team permanently.

-• BOT may not be the right fit if you need fewer than 10 people.
-An Employer of Record gives you the same compliance coverage and talent access without the overhead of a full center setup.
+• BOT may not fit if you need fewer than 10 people.
+An Employer of Record gives you the same compliance coverage and talent access without a full center setup.

-• BOT may not be the right fit if you want to stay in a managed model permanently.
-In that case, a managed GCC or staff augmentation model is simpler.
+• BOT may not fit if you want to stay in a managed model permanently.
+In that case a managed GCC or offshoring to India is simpler.

 Now that you understand how the BOT framework operates, let's look at what it actually costs and where the real risks show up.